thomashefele/ExVivoOrganDataCapture/README.md

 ![DI_1](https://user-images.githubusercontent.com/116929892/220244880-387d45df-9a70-4b56-9a12-6023163dd293.png)

-  *Note: for donor privacy, the above is a screenshot of a non-existent file, to which "dummy" data has been added manually.
+  *Note: for donor privacy, the above is a screenshot of a non-existent file to which "dummy" data has been added manually.

 If the data does not appear correct or data is missing, one can edit by double clicking on a cell or by adding a column via right click: